hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     </figure>

+- Cisco Intercloud Fabric solution
+  - control shadow IT
+  - discovering resources deployed in the public cloud outside IT control
+  - Intercloud Fabric deployment models
+    - <span style="color: #bb6600;">Enterprise Managed</span> (an enterprise manages its own cloud environments) and
+    - <span style="color: #bb6600;">Service Provider Managed</span> (the service provider administers and controls all cloud resources).

-- Cisco DNA Center
+- Cisco DNA Center (DNAC)
   - a central Management and Automation software
-  - used as a management platform for both SD Access, Intent-Based Networks and existing traditional networks
+  - used as a management platform for both SD (Software-Defined) Access, Intent-Based Networks and existing traditional networks
   - the <span style="color: #bb6600;">command and control center</span> for Cisco DNA–based networks
   - helping IT to optimize network performance to dynamically meet business intent
   - features: 1) policy; 2) automation; 3) assurance